jnsjknn/Handwritten-Digit-Recognition-using-a-Neural-Network/README.md

 ## Dataset

-To create the dataset, I coded and published [a public web app](https://joonasjokinen.fi/handwritten-digit-classification/datageneration) I coded, where anybody can draw digits.
+To create the dataset, I coded and published [a public web app](https://joonasjokinen.fi/handwritten-digit-classification/datageneration), where anybody can draw digits.
 The app posts the pixel data and the label to a [Google Cloud Firestore database](https://firebase.google.com/products/firestore/) I set up.

 **The web app is still online and submitted digits are still being added to the dataset.**